Exchange students should consult our exchange programs page for further details.

 - Smaller classes by comparison to university undergraduate programs and highly interactive teaching methods

-- International faculty with extensive experience of teaching and working in various countries and multicultural environments.
+- International faculty with extensive experience of teaching and working in various countries and multicultural environments

 Year 1: Business Essentials

-- Introduction to Economics
+Introduction to Business Law

-- Introduction to Accounting
+Introduction to Accounting

-- Principles of Marketing
+Principles of Marketing

-Year 2: Management Focus
+Year 2: Management Functions

-- Managerial and Financial Accounting
+Managerial and Financial Accounting

 Year 3: International Focus and Major